 - Talk, Listen, Connect: Deployments, Homecomings, Changes

-- A guide from Sesame Street with tips for parents to help their young children cope with deployment, homecoming, and the changes needed to establish a "new normal."
+- Talk, Listen, Connect offers strategies and resources parents can use to help their young children cope with deployment, homecoming, and the changes needed to establish a "new normal."
 It provides age-appropriate examples for helping children cope with the transition of deployment.

 - Courage to Care for Me: Tips for Caring for Your Newborn and Yourself